 Through that series, we grew to understand more about the fruit of the Spirit and desire a closer relationship to God in order to see that kind of fruit in our lives more.
-But, it begs the question: what can we practically do with God toward seeing this kind of Christ-like character show up in our lives?
+But, it begs the question: what can we practically do with God to see this kind of Christ-like character show up in our lives?

-So, in the summer of 2018, our church family went through a series about spiritual formation we called "Rhythms" to pinpoint how walking with and participating with God's Spirit might inform our everyday rhythms of life.
-What Christians have called the "spiritual disciplines" or "holy habits" are the kinds of practices that we can choose in order to rely on the Spirit's fruitful work in our lives.
+So, in the summer of 2018, our church family walked through a series about spiritual formation called "Rhythms."
+This series allowed us to pinpoint how walking with and participating with God's Spirit might inform our everyday rhythms of life.
+What Christians have called the "spiritual disciplines" or "holy habits" are the kinds of practices we can choose in order to rely on the Spirit's fruitful work in our lives.

-If you would like to grow and develop, if you would like some time to process and change with God's help what you say "yes" to and "no" to, if you would like to see more of the life of God alive and well in your everyday life, then this resource could help.
-This is not meant to be exhaustive about the spiritual rhythms.
-This is meant to help you explore and engage the spiritual rhythms and give resources here and there for further, more in-depth, exploration and engagement.
+If you would like to grow and develop, if you would like some time to process and change what you say "yes" to and "no" to with God's help, if you would like to see more of the life of God alive and well in your everyday life, then this resource could help.
+This is not meant to be an exhaustive resource on spiritual rhythms.
+This is meant to help you explore and engage the spiritual rhythms and give you additional resources for further, more in-depth, exploration and engagement.

-Use this resource as a personal guide to spiritual growth.
+Use this resource as a personal guide toward spiritual growth.
 Use this guide as a family or small group study and experience.
 Use this guide as a spiritual leader to come alongside someone you know who wants to grow in their relationship with God and needs some help getting started or restarted.
-No matter how you use it, the key to this resource will be the steps you take to practice these spiritual rhythms in real life as you explore and engage them through this resource.
+No matter how you use it, the key to this resource will be the steps you take to practice these spiritual rhythms in real life as you explore and engage them.